How To Be Your Most Productive Self Based On Your Ayurvedic Dosha

 Of the 7.2 billion people living in the world today, not one person is exactly like you.
 Your perception of worldly experiences, goals, dreams, and ambitions are absolutely one-of-a-kind.
 With this at heart, you have a unique way of tackling obstacles and adversities.

-What may seem productive and growth stimulating for you may be unconducive and stunting for others and vise versa.
+What may seem productive and growth-stimulating for you may be unconducive and stunting for others and vice versa.
 According to Ayurveda, knowing the nature of your personal elemental framework (dosha) is the key to unlocking your true path to a productive and purposeful life.

 In a Pitta (fire) driven society like the United States, it is easy to lose our way and get fixed on the collective “doing mentality” and forget how to step into our personal element and simply “be”.